-Sessions are continuing to run at all dates and locations.
+Limited sessions are continuing to run, but bookings are now required.
 However, we are limiting the amount of clients entering the facility at any one time.
 Please be prepared for delays.

 Face coverings must be worn.
 You will not be able to access this service if you are not wearing a covering.
 This is in line with the requirements of the Victorian Government.
 Children under 12 are not required to wear covering, but parents and guardians are.